jeffcarrell/Troubleshooting-IPv6-with-Wireshark/README.md

 # Troubleshooting IPv6 with Wireshark

 ## Local Workstation Setup
 Install Wireshark on your platform of choice.
-Can download from https://www.wireshark.org/#download
+Download from https://www.wireshark.org/#download

 ------